ravikandhadai/swift/Logging/CompilerDevelopmentPost.md

-When a string interpolation is passed to the `osLog` function, the compiler would generate code to create an instance of `PackedLogMsg` and invoke a sequence of methods on it passing the literal and interpolated parts of the string interpolation, in the same order as they appear in the source.
+When a string interpolation is passed to the `osLog` function, the compiler would generate code to create an instance of `PackedLogMsg` and invoke a sequence of methods on it passing the literal and interpolated parts of the string interpolation.
 For example, the sequence of calls generated by the compiler for the call `osLog("Login time: \(private: currentTime, .time)")` is similar to the code shown below: